staslebedenko/argocd-workshop/03_App_deployment_first_issues/readme.md

 ## Auto healing

-We will reverting changes of devbcnnamespace and ensuring that frontend application is green
+We will reverting changes of devbcn namespace and ensuring that frontend application is green

 Open ArgoCD UI, select Frontend, click DETAILS ⇒ SUMMARY ⇒ EDIT = SYNC POLICY and click on to the SELF HEAL - ENABLE.
 You will see button DISABLE after change.